-Figure 3: Brier Skill Score of COSMO-LEPS 12-hour precipitation forecasts for the forecast range 78-90h.
-The BSS was computed for each month, from January 2003 to July 2007.
-A 3-monthly running mean was applied to the scores to improve the readability.
+Figure 3: ROC area of COSMO-LEPS 12-hour precipitation forecasts for the forecast range 78-90h.
+The BSS was computed for each month, from January 2003 to July 2008.
+A 3-monthly running mean was applied to the scores to improve readability.

-As an example of the obtained results, Fig. 3 shows the performance of COSMO-LEPS in terms of the Brier Skill Score (BSS), for 4 different thresholds (1, 5, 10, 15 mm/12h) at the 78-90h forecast range.
-Although the score is computed monthly, the 3-month running mean is actually shown in the plots to increase readability, due a marked month-to-month variability of the score itself.
-At the beginning of the verification period (early 2003), the BSS was always negative, increasing to positive values at least for the lower thresholds starting from summer 2004.
-The BSS is steadily positive from spring 2005, for all the thresholds except the highest (15mm/12h).
+The ROC area has been well above 0.6 since spring 2004, for all the thresholds including the highest (15mm/12h).
 A different behaviour is exhibited in autumn 2006, which was a very dry season: COSMO-LEPS performance is not satisfactory.
-On the other hand, the BSS is almost always above zero throughout 2007, indicating a skillful system in the prediction of precipitation at the day-4 range.
+On the other hand, the ROC area is close to 0.8 during both 2007 and 2008, indicating a skillful system in the prediction of precipitation at the day-4 range.
 A marked seasonal variability is also evident, the system often performing better in the summer season.

-In the overall evaluation of the system performance, it has to be kept in mind that, in addition to the upgrades in the COSMO-model itself, COSMO-LEPS configuration was subject to two major changes during the verification period:
+In the overall evaluation of the system performance, it has to be kept in mind that, in addition to the upgrades in the COSMO-model itself, COSMO-LEPS configuration was subject to three major changes during the verification period:

-- June 2004: the ensemble members were increased from 5 to 10 and only two EPS instead of three were considered to select the global-model members to drive the COSMO-LEPS integrations; - February 2006: the ensemble members were increased from 10 to 16 and the vertical resolution of COSMO-LEPS integrations from 32 to 40 levels.
+- June 2004: the ensemble members were increased from 5 to 10 and only two EPS instead of three were considered to select the global-model members to drive the COSMO-LEPS integrations; - February 2006: the ensemble members were increased from 10 to 16 and the vertical resolution of COSMO-LEPS integrations from 32 to 40 levels; - December 2007: it was introduced the Runge-Kutta numerical scheme as well as new perturbations (in the maximal turbulent length scale and in the length scale of thermal surface patterns).

 The former change seems to have led to better scores, since an improvement is evident from spring 2004.
 The impact of the latter change is more difficult to be judged, due to the already underlined problem in autumn 2006.
-Nevertheless, a positive trend is evident in the scores obtained during 2007, especially in view of the various meteorological experiments which took place during that year (e.g. COPS and MAP D-PHASE).
-This is even more true if other scores, like the area under the ROC curve and the percentage of outliers, are considered (not shown).
+Obn the other hand, a positive trend is well evident in the scores obtained in 2007, especially during the various meteorological experiments which took place during that year (e.g. COPS and MAP D-PHASE).
+This is also true if other scores, like the Brier Skill Score and the percentage of outliers, are considered (not shown).